ArchipelagoMW/Archipelago/README.md

 -----------------

 Project
- * Available in precompiled form for Windows 64Bit on [Releases](https://github.com/Berserker66/MultiWorld-Utilities/releases) page.
+ * Available in precompiled form and guided setup for Windows 64Bit on [Releases](https://github.com/Berserker66/MultiWorld-Utilities/releases) page.
  * Compatible with Python 3.7 and 3.8.
 Potentially future versions as well.
  * Update modules if they are too old, preventing a crash when trying to connect among potential other issues
  * Autoinstall missing modules
  * Allow newer versions of modules than specified, as they will *usually* not break compatibility
  * Support for V31 extendedmsu
  * Has support for binary patching to allow legal distribution of multiworld rom files
- * Various performance improvements
+ * Various performance improvements (over 100% faster in most cases)
- * Various crash fixes
+ * Various fixes
+ * Overworld Glitches Logic
+ * Newer Entrance Randomizer Logic, allowing more potential item and boss locations
+ * completely redesigned command interface, with `!help` and `/help`

 MultiMystery.py
  * Allows you to generate a Multiworld with individual player mystery weights.
 Since weights can also be set to 100%, this also allows for individual settings for each player in a regular multiworld.